 Here are other important steps to follow while washing your bed sheets:

 Different kinds of bedding need to be washed at different periods.
 Now that you are comfortable washing your sheets, the rest of your bedding is just as important.
 Your pillow and pillowcase, as well as your comforter and any blankets, can collect dust and grime, too.
-Cleaning them regularly will help you stay healthy and sleep better.
+Cleaning your pillows and bedding regularly will help you stay healthy and sleep better.

 Here’s how often you should wash bedding other than bedsheets